-One of the most profound chapters in my life began when my dog, Hachi, was brought into my life.
+One of the most profound chapters in my life began when my dog, Hachi, came into my life.

-Through Hachi, I learned to have an appreciation for consistency and balance.
-Hachi was an old, wise soul, one that knew how to speak directly to mine.
+Through that little Shiba Inu pup, I learned to appreciate consistency and balance.
+Hachi had an old, wise soul, one that knew how to speak directly to mine.
 That pup fascinated me with his wholeness and purity of being.
 Not only did I learn a lot from that little guy, but he inspired me to BE more like him.
 (You can read my story here.)

 So, I decided to study his ways.